What Does Keema Samosa?

 When working, the patti stack must be covered with plastic or a damp towel so that it does not become brittle due to exposure to air.

-Add a spoonful of the filling into the cone-shaped patti.
+Add a spoonful of the filling to the cone-shaped patti.

 Don’t add too much filling because it can cause the patti to break or overflow.